Your Educentric Team

 Carlisle-Davis

 All Children Will Learn!
-During my entire educational career, I’ve never been comfortable with mediocre teaching, and we should never settle for it.
-The continued growth and development and building of teacher capacity are more important now than ever.
+During my entire educational career, I’ve never been comfortable with mediocre teaching and we should never settle for it.
+The continued growth and development and building teacher capacity is more important now than ever.
 I am currently an Executive Director of Middle Schools.
 I’ve been the Executive Director of Equity and Outreach, Area Superintendent, Assistant Superintendent, Elementary, Middle, and High School Principal, Instructional Specialist, and a classroom teacher.
-At every level, teachers are the most important factor, and they are the closest to students.
-I work to build leadership capacity that best informs teacher development to increase positive outcomes for students.
+At every level, teachers are the most important factor that are the closest to students.
+I work to build leadership Capacity that best informs teacher development to increase positive outcomes for students.
 Together, we can continue this important and demanding work.

 .png)